Hiking the Ulupaina Loop Trail on Oʻahu

 Hiking the Ulupaina Trail

-To get to the trailhead, cross over Kahekili Highway and then again over the Valley of the Temples.
+To get to the Ulupaina Trailhead, cross over Kahekili Highway, and then again over the Valley of the Temples Street, to walk up the asphalt path to the trailhead.

 Walking to the Trailhead